Finlandia University

-Finlandia University was a private Lutheran university from 1896 to 2023 in Hancock, Michigan.
+Finlandia University was a private university in Hancock, Michigan, United States.
+Founded in 1896 as Suomi Opisto (Finnish College) and Theological Seminary, it was affiliated with the Evangelical Lutheran Church in America.
 It was the only private university in the Upper Peninsula.
-Founded in 1896 as Suomi Opisto (Finnish College) and Theological Seminary, it was affiliated with the Evangelical Lutheran Church in America.
 The university closed after the spring semester of 2023 due to enrollment and financial challenges.

 History

-Finlandia University was founded as Suomi College on September 8, 1896, by J. K. Nikander (b.
-1855, Hämeenlinna, Finland, d.
-1919).
+Finlandia University was founded as Suomi College on September 8, 1896, by J. K. Nikander.
 During the 1880s, large numbers of Finns immigrated to Hancock, Michigan to labor in the copper and lumber industries.
 As a mission pastor of the Finnish Evangelical Lutheran Church of America headquartered in Hancock, Nikander observed that Swedish and Finnish immigrants along the Delaware River did not train new ministers, and he feared a loss of Finnish identity.
 The college's role was to preserve Finnish culture, train Lutheran ministers and teach English.
 During the 1920s, Suomi College became a liberal arts college and in 1958, the seminary separated from the college.
 On July 1, 2000, Suomi College changed its name to Finlandia University.

 The cornerstone of Old Main, the first building erected at Suomi College, was laid on May 30, 1898.
 Jacobsville sandstone, quarried at the Portage Entry of the Keweenaw waterway, was brought by barge, cut, and used to construct the Old Main.
 Dedicated on January 21, 1900, it contained a dormitory, kitchen, laundry, classrooms, offices, library, chapel, and lounge.
 A marker designating the college and its Old Main building as Michigan Historic Sites was erected by the Michigan Historical Commission in 1991.

 The burgeoning college quickly outgrew this building.
 In 1901 a frame structure, housing a gym, meeting hall, and music center, was erected on an adjacent lot.
 The frame building was demolished when Nikander Hall, named for Suomi's founder, was constructed in 1939.
 The hall was designed by the architectural firm of Eliel Saarinen and J. Robert F. Swanson.
 In addition to Old Main, the present day main campus consists of Nikander Hall, Mannerheim Hall, Wargelin Hall, Finlandia Hall, the Paavo Nurmi Center for Physical Education, the Kivi House, Hoover Center, the Finnish American Heritage Center, the Chapel of St. Matthew, and the Jutila Center.